Gibson EB-0: History

 Between 1962 and 1965, Gibson produced a more expensive version called the Gibson EB-0F, which while superficially near identical, bar a longer pickguard also featured a built-in Fuzz box.
 This variety sold very poorly and remains fairly obscure.

 The EB-0 generally came with one pickup, a large humbucker placed up close to the neck.
 This pickup, particularly in this configuration is known for its distinctive tone, especially its large, booming low end, owing to its unique design and exceptionally high output.
 This pickup, colloquially known as the "Mudbucker" for its "muddy" tone, and by Gibson itself as a "Sidewinder", as the pickup is wound from left to right side.
 Several aftermarket alternatives for mudbuckers have been available, some in smaller sizes.
 Billy Sheehan, bassist of Mr. Big, famously installed an EB-0 pickup in his Fender Precision Bass.

 In 1972, the EB-0 saw another, less dramatic revision.
 It received a larger body, a maple neck, and its pickup was moved further from the base of the neck.
 Despite these revisions, sales dropped significantly in the subsequent years and production was gradually phased out.
 The last EB-0 was made in 1979.

-Epiphone currently produces an EB-0 which is similar to the late '60s version of the Gibson EB-0, but with a '70s-style three-point bridge and a bolt-on neck.
+Epiphone produced an EB-0 which was similar to the late '60s version of the Gibson EB-0, but with a '70s-style three-point bridge and a bolt-on neck.
 This version, along with the Epiphone EB-3, was discontinued in early 2020 as a part of a major reimagining of the Epiphone brand and lineup.